 The Short Story

 I’m a Living Foods Chef, fan of real food and love helping folks learn to eat healthy.
 I live outside of Kansas City with my husband, three adorable dogs and a small flock of backyard hens.
-I’m an artist, most often sculpting with balloons, and enjoy running (although I’m pokey), cycling, adventure racing and food.
+I’m an artist, most often sculpting with balloons, and enjoy lots of travel, adventure and fun.
 I have Celiac disease and eat a plant-based diet.

 But if you want the whole juicy story, you’ll have to read on.